What are Speaker Identification Vectors and What Are They Used for?

 - Personalized speech recognition

 - Searching for speakers in large corpora

 I have summarized the summary from the patent, but there is a lot more detail behind this patent that is worth digging into.
-Speech recognition can be used in Web search, but can also be important to web security.
+For example, speech recognition can be used in Web searches and be important to web security.

-If you want to learn more, reading through the patent is recommended.
-There is also a white paper on this topic from the inventors who published this patent which is worth spending time with, Large-Scale Speaker Identification (pdf).
+If you want to learn more, read through the patent is recommended.
+However, there is also a white paper on this topic from the inventors who published this patent which is worth spending time with, Large-Scale Speaker Identification (pdf).

-I have had discussions with several SEOs recently about the quality of transcripts at places such as Youtube, and the feedback I have been receiving is that transcripts have been improving significantly in quality.
-I don’t know if that would be because of efforts such as this Speaker Identification Vectors process, but it could be related.
+I have had discussions with several SEOs recently about the quality of transcripts at places such as Youtube.
+The feedback I have been receiving is that transcripts have been improving significantly in quality.
+I don’t know if that would be because of this Speaker Identification Vectors process, but it could be related.